The Kyoto Calligraphy Lessons: printmaking by Nicholas Hill

 Free of charge

 This compelling series of cyanotype images by Granville, Ohio artist Nicholas Hill explores ideas of place, visual associations and memory using drawing, printmaking, and photographic techniques to create graphic compositions that reflect Japanese script and landscape.
-The work is inspired by a calligraphy lesson book found by the artist in Kyoto, Japan and the traditional Japanese dying technique, aizome.
+Several series are included in the exhibition, including a series of panels inspired by a calligraphy lesson book found by the artist in Kyoto, Japan and the traditional Japanese dying technique, aizome.

 Pictured: Triptych VI, detail, cyanotypes.
 Panels 22×60″, triptychs 66×60″ by Nicholas Hill, 2014